|

 Working with printers

 All standard printer operations are available in Print Censor.
-Just right click the necessary printer and select the command:

-"Open queue…" - open the standard Print Queue View window for the selected printer (you can also simply double click the necessary printer);
+selected printer (you can also simply double click the necessary printer);

-"Set as default";
+- "Set as default";

-"Suspend printing";
+- "Suspend printing";

-"Cancel all jobs";
+- "Cancel all jobs";

-"Delete printer";
+- "Delete printer";

-"Page cost…" - for this option description refer to the quotas help;
+- "Page cost" - for this option description refer to the quotas help;

-"Properties…" - open a standard printer settings window.
+- "Properties" - open a standard printer settings window.

 All these commands are available for several printers simultaneously (except the default printer setting).